-As you think about alternative supplies and suppliers, there are a couple things to keep in mind:
+As you think about supplies and suppliers, there are a couple things to keep in mind:

 - Your pricing.
 With the economy as it is, you may not be able to pass increased costs on to consumers.

 - Your suppliers.
-Search for alternate vendors and be prepared to negotiate with your current suppliers.
+Be prepared to switch vendors and be prepared to negotiate with your current suppliers.